flyteorg/flyte/rsts/getting_started/index.rst

   flytectl demo start

-* Now run the same workflow on the Flyte backend
+Then run the same workflow on the Flyte cluster:

 .. prompt:: bash $